Pregnancy Reflexology - Rebalance & Relax

-"I have seen Jo throughout both my pregnancies over the past 3 years and her reflexology skills are simply amazing.
-Jo had a natural ability to make me feel at ease and explained her treatment throughout.
-I found after each session (particularly during my 3rd trimester) I was more relaxed and at peace.
+"I have seen Jo throughout both my pregnancies and her reflexology skills are simply amazing.
+Jo had a natural ability to make me feel at ease, I found after each session I was more relaxed and at peace.
 I am sure this treatment was one of the things that helped me deliver both my healthy children in a relaxed and focused manner."

 Pregnancy Reflexology may reduce your labour time

 Research suggests that regular reflexology during pregnancy can help to shorten labour time and reduce the need for medical intervention.

 Women who received regular reflexology treatments during pregnancy were more likely to have a shorter labour, require less pain relief and give birth closer to their expected due date.
 The average first stage of labour was 5 hours (compared to textbook figures of 16 to 24 hours).
 Read the research.